-One of the most common questions or concerns for the men I see in recovery for sex and porn addiction centers on masturbation.
-Can I masturbate during recovery?
+One of the most common questions I get from the men I help with sex addiction recovery is: Can I masturbate during recovery?
 Will this set me back?
 How can I tell the difference between a “normal” act and an addictive one?
-To start, let’s review some working definitions on masturbation, addiction and compulsion:
+To start, let’s review some working definitions on masturbation, addiction, and compulsion:

-If you look closely at the words alone, masturbation speaks to the physical act of self-stimulation while the latter reflects the uncontrollable, habitual, and irrational aspects of human behavior.
-So, how can a person in recovery personalize this so that they can make an informed, conscious decision?
+If you look closely at the words alone, masturbation speaks to the physical act of self-stimulation, while the latter reflects the uncontrollable, habitual, and irrational aspects of human behavior.
+So, how can a person in sex addiction recovery personalize this so that they can make an informed, conscious decision?
 It depends.

 What is ‘Healthy’ Masturbation?

 Most articles on this subject pertain to the physical nature of masturbation and sexual health — desensitization, sexual dysfunction, to name a few.
-What I’m referencing here is more in line with the intent of the question from people in recovery — is masturbation healthy or is part of my addictive cycle?
-The answers to this question are subjective and depend on the intentionality of each person.
+What I’m referencing here is more in line with the intent of the question from people in sex addiction recovery — is masturbation healthy or is part of my addictive cycle?
+The answers to this question is subjective and depends on the intentionality of each person.

 Another common description of healthy masturbation is “making love to oneself.”
 How often does a person who struggles with sexual compulsive behavior actually feel like that when they masturbate?
 Or are they merely channeling unmet feelings in a sexual way?

-Self-awareness provides the recovering addict options where as acting out only offers the one-way road.
-For example, if feelings of stress are the impetus for the need to masturbate, rather than self-soothe what would be like instead to investigate the feeling of stress?
-Same goes for boredom, loneliness, and self-indulgence — all key contributors.
+Self-awareness provides the person in sex addiction recovery options whereas acting out only offers the one-way road.
+For example, if feelings of stress are the impetus for the need to masturbate, rather than self-soothe what would it be like instead to investigate the feeling of stress?
+The same goes for boredom, loneliness, and self-indulgence — all key contributors.
 Exploring one’s feelings rather than quickly acting them out both allows a way to sort out your inner experience and makes for a healthier you.